hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/10_automation_new.md

 ### Preparing for future debugging

 It is a good idea to use the `echo` command for debugging. `echo` prints the string of characters specified within the quotations onto the Terminal.
 When you strategically place `echo` commands indicating the step of the analysis, you can determine where the script failed using the last `echo` statement displayed when you are troubleshooting.
-For example, we could add the below `echo` command with `$base` before we perform the FastQC analysis to indicate the step and the sample ID.
+For example, we could add the below `echo` command with `${base}` before we perform the FastQC analysis to indicate the step and the sample ID.

 ```
-echo "FastQC analysis of $base"
+echo "FastQC analysis of ${base}"
 ```

 > You can also use `set -x`:
 >
 > `set -x` is a debugging tool that will make bash display the command before executing it.
 In case of an issue with the commands in the shell script, this type of debugging lets you quickly pinpoint the step that is throwing an error.
-Often, tools will display the error that caused the program to stop running, so keep this in mind for times when you are running into issues where this is not available.
+Oftentimes, tools will display the error that caused the program to stop running, so keep this in mind for times when you are running into issues where this is not available.
-> You can turn this functionality off by saying `set +x`
+> You can turn this functionality off by using `set +x`

 ### Running the tools